yigdo/100-days-of-typescript/README.md

 - Replace all of my javascript with typescript
 - Contribute everyday to this challenge
 - Learn new paradigms about javascript (typescript also)

+## Repository Structure

+The repository structure is going to be like:
+- /days/10: Days 0 - 10
+- /days/20: Days 10 - 20
+- ...